CS433-DCML-2022/ComposersClassifier/final_git_arch/label_processing/LabelProcessing.md

     q) Optional: If strict setting is selected, only composers with a minimum of 2 names are retained.
 This increases quality of composers derived from alternative text fields.

-List of composers is written in semicolon separated form, along with it's relevant ID, to the specified slim_metadata.csv directory.
+List of composers is written in semicolon separated form, along with its relevant ID, to the specified slim_metadata.csv directory.
 E.g. (5925434,K. Totaka)

 3) B-Grade Labels